htmlandbacon/govuk-prototype-modal-plugin/README.md

 ## Examples

-Adding data-module="prototype-modal" to a link or button turns it into a modal.
+Adding data-prototype-module="prototype-modal" to a link or button turns it into a modal.

 The following can be configured by adding data-*="value" (see coded example)